port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 # Dynamic permissions

 Port allows users to set dynamic permissions for both executing and approving execution of self-service actions.
 To support these dynamic permission, Port offers the following to users within the JSON configuration of any given self-service action:
-- the organization's full software catalog as defined in Port (to provide necessary context to the self-service action)
+- The organization's full software catalog as defined in Port (to provide necessary context to the self-service action).
 - the ability to query the software catalog
 - the ability to set conditions based on queries of the software catalog